Wilson Building (Dallas)

-The Wilson Building is an historic 8-story building in the Main Street district of downtown Dallas, Texas.
+The Wilson Building is a historic 8-story building in the Main Street district of downtown Dallas, Texas.
 The building was completed in 1904 and patterned after the Palais Garnier in Paris, France.
 The historic structure fronts Main Street on the south, Ervay Street on the east, and Elm Street on the north.
 The Wilson building was the tallest structure in Dallas from 1904–1909 and was considered the premier commercial structure west of the Mississippi.
 The Wilson Building is situated across from the flagship Neiman Marcus Building and is adjacent to the Mercantile National Bank Building.

 History

 The building was built for John B. Wilson (1847–1920), who moved from Canada to Dallas with his brother Frederick P. Wilson, and together made their fortune in cattle during the 19th century.
-Designed by Sanguinet & Staats of Fort Worth, the plan of the building is "E"-shaped with rounded corners featuring intricate stone and brick work.
-The building contained 9 elevators: 2 for the department store and 7 for office tenants.
+Designed by Sanguinet & Staats of Fort Worth, the plan of the building is E-shaped with rounded corners featuring intricate stone and brick work.
+The building contained nine elevators: two for the department store and seven for office tenants.
 Among its many luxuries, it was connected to a 1,500 ft deep artesian well and contained 2 telegraph offices.

-The structure originally housed the Titche-Goettinger Department Store (later known as Titche's) in the basement and first two levels; upper levels housed offices accessed through a lobby on Main Street.
+The structure originally housed the Titche-Goettinger Department Store (later known as Titche's) in the basement and first two levels; the upper levels housed offices accessed through a lobby on Main Street.
 Prior to the building's opening, most of Dallas retail traffic was centered several blocks to the west.
 The success of the Wilson Building and Titche-Goettinger convinced Neiman Marcus to build their flagship store across Main Street and forever changed the city's retailing history.

 Expansion

-In 1911 a 12-story addition was completed along Elm Street, generally matching the style of the original building.
+In 1911, a 12-story addition was completed along Elm Street, generally matching the style of the original building.
 This structure was used by Titche-Goettinger and was said to be the tallest building in the South occupied exclusively by a retail establishment.

 Titche-Goettinger remained the largest tenant until 1929, when it moved to the larger Titche-Goettinger Building two blocks east.
 The Wilson building's office space was renovated to provide accommodations for medical offices, an arcade was constructed to connect Elm Street and Main Street entrances.
 The W.A.
 Green department store moved into the tower space formerly occupied by Titche-Goettinger, while the H.L.
 Green Variety Store moved into the lower floors of the main building.
 When W.A.
 Green moved out in 1961, H.L.
 Green took over that space as well.
 The store became a fixture in downtown Dallas for several decades, and its lunch counter was the city's first to be integrated during the 1960s.

 As the offices vacated for newer buildings the upper levels of the building became vacant and the outside was notoriously grimy, although the building was added to the National Register of Historic Places in 1979.
 In 1997 H.L.
 Green closed its doors after nearly 70 years of operating from the Wilson Building.